demisto/content/Packs/Zoom/Integrations/Zoom/README.md

 ![enter image description here](doc_files/create-team-chat-app.gif)
 #### Configure App Settings:
 1. Enter your XSOAR server URL in all Redirect URLS
+2. In the Team Chat Subscription section under BOT endpoint URL add
+- For Cortex XSOAR 6.x: `<CORTEX-XSOAR-URL>/instance/execute/<INTEGRATION-INSTANCE-NAME>`.
+For example, `https://my.demisto.live/instance/execute/zoom`.
+Note that the string `instance` does not refer to the name of your XSOAR instance, but rather is part of the URL.
-2. In the Team Chat Subscription section under BOT endpoint URL add `CORTEX-XSOAR-URL`/instance/execute/`INTEGRATION-INSTANCE-NAME` For example, https://my.demisto.live/instance/execute/zoom-bot.
-Please note that the string instance does not refer to the name of your XSOAR instance, but rather is part of the URL.
+- For Cortex XSOAR 8: `<ext-<CORTEX-XSOAR-URL>/xsoar/instance/execute/<INTEGRATION-INSTANCE-NAME>`.
+For example, https://ext-dev-demisto.live/xsoar/instance/execute/zoom.
+Note that the string `instance` does not refer to the name of your XSOAR instance, but rather is part of the URL.

 ![enter image description here](doc_files/bot_endpoint_url.gif)

 1. Add scope permissions: